Suzanna-Linn/slua/docs/beta.md

 -- remove
 lltimers.off(myTimerFunction)</code></pre>

-An example of use, one in Alpha and 2 different options in Beta:
+An example of use, first in Alpha and 2 different options in Beta:
 <pre class="language-slua"><code class="language-slua">-- example (SLua Alpha)

 local ticks = 60